KMU-quantum-classroom/qiskit-classroom/README.md

 # Qiskit-Classroom

-Qiskit-classroom is a toolkit that helps implement quantum algorithms by converting and visualizing different expressions used in the Qiskit escosystem using Qiskit-classroom-converter.
+Qiskit-classroom is a toolkit that helps implement quantum algorithms by converting and visualizing different expressions used in the Qiskit ecosystem using Qiskit-classroom-converter.
 The following three transformations are supported

 * Quantum Circuit to Dirac notation

-* Quantum Circuit to Matirx
+* Quantum Circuit to Matrix

 * Matrix to Quantum Circuit